dylan-lang/dylan-programming-book/source/collect.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Dylan also provides the *case* control structure to give you an
-alternative way to express the branching style shown in `See if, else,
+alternative way to express the branching style shown in `if, else,
 and elseif <collect.htm#95947>`_:

 define method interpret-votes